spartan-protocol/spartan-docs/docs/guides/liquidity/add-both.md

 - Congratulations!
 You just joined the pools!
 - Once the transaction completes, feel free to click the wallet icon (top right of DApp) and click the 'LPs' tab to see your fresh new LP tokens in your wallet
-- Guide here to: Explore your wallet & held LP tokens
+- Guide here to: Explore your wallet and held LP tokens

 ![Wallet icon](/../../_media/guides/pools/wallet-icon.png)